celery/celery/docs/configuration.rst

 A string identifying the default serialization method to use.
-Can be ``pickle`` (default), ``json``, ``yaml``, or any custom serialization methods that have been registered with :mod:`carrot.serialization.registry`.
+Can be ``pickle`` (default), ``json``, ``yaml``, or any custom serialization methods that have been registered with :mod:`kombu.serialization.registry`.

 .. seealso::